 FSCA’s foster care case managers work closely with our licensed foster families to make sure that the needs of the children in their care are met.
 The case manager arranges services for the child, and has timely and effective communication with the foster parents.
 Our agency has a 24-hour on call service, so that in an emergency a foster parent can reach a foster care staff member or supervisor at any time.

-Please contact us at 517-787-7920 or firstname.lastname@example.org to schedule a comprehensive orientation or fill out this Inquiry Form to receive more information about becoming a Foster Parent.
+Please contact us at 517-787-7920 or firstname.lastname@example.org to schedule a comprehensive orientation to learn more about becoming a Foster Parent.
 We can come to your home or meet with you in our office.
 The orientation typically takes 1 to 2 hours, and if you are a two-parent family both parents must attend.

 As part of the foster care orientation process, the State of Michigan has four video segments that must be viewed.
 The topics are What Every Parent Needs to Know, Attachment & Separation, Impact of Fostering, and The Licensing Process.
 You can watch these video segments online by clicking here.